contentful/ContentfulXcodePlugin/README.md

 Building the "ContentfulPlugin" scheme will build and install the plugin.

 Alternatively, download a binary build from the "releases" section and place it into *$HOME/Library/Application Support/Developer/Shared/Xcode/Plug-ins*, then restart Xcode.

-The plugin is compatible with Xcode 6, including 6.2 beta on OS X 10.9 and 10.10.
+The plugin is compatible with Xcode 5.1.1 and all versions of Xcode 6, including 6.2 beta on OS X 10.9 and 10.10.

 ## Usage